unterwegerK/Barotrauma_Ultrasound/README.md

 If you're interested in working on the code, either to develop mods or to contribute something to the repository, you will also find instructions in the [Contribution Guideline](https://github.com/Regalis11/Barotrauma/blob/master/CONTRIBUTING.md).

+## Ultrasound-Shader
+This is a proof-of-concept for a shader that shows the environment of the submarine in a ultrasound style while watched through a periscope.

 ## Links:

 **Official Website:** www.barotraumagame.com